brady691213/ApiGen/src/CodeGeneration/README.md

 ## Bugs

-- TASKB: Console main project model has no code models.
+- TASKB: Console solution crosses dry-run with writeFiles so won't write files when dry-run is false.

 ## Goals